github/docs/content/developers/overview/github-developer-program.md

 ## Have an integration that works with GitHub?

 Awesome!
-We'd love to have you be part of the program.
+We'd ❤️  to have you be part of the program.
 Here’s how you can spread the word:</p>
 * [Let us know about your integration](https://github.com/contact?form[subject]=New+GitHub+Integration)
 * Use the [Octocat or GitHub logo](https://github.com/logos) to identify that your product works with GitHub
 * Post a video or a blog on your website about your integration